Unveiling Blind Image Restoration Techniques: A Photographer's Guide to Reviving Damaged Images with AI

 • Traditional methods struggle when the degradation function is unknown, making them less effective for real-world images.

-• AI excels at learning complex patterns and priors from data, allowing it to estimate the degradation function and restore images more effectively.
+• ai excels at learning complex patterns and priors from data, allowing it to estimate the degradation function and restore images more effectively.

-• AI models offer flexibility and adaptability, handling a wide range of degradation types without needing specific pre-programming.
+• ai models offer flexibility and adaptability, handling a wide range of degradation types without needing specific pre-programming.

 Core Concepts in Blind Image Restoration